 Favorite quote from the author:

 The human brain allows us to do remarkable things.
 In fact, we are the only species with the ability to carry out introspections.
-These help us improve our perception of life, our decision-making process, and ultimately evolve.
+These help us improve our perception of life and ultimately evolve.
 However, too much introspection might turn into an unstoppable mind chatter.
-And the mind tends to dive deep into negative self-talk and overthinking scenarios, which in turn drag us down.
+The mind also tends to dive deep into negative self-talk and overthinking scenarios, which in turn drag us down.

 - Our mind can only process so much information at a time, so make sure you feed it the right amount.